asascience-open/nextgen-dmac/docs/index.md

 We are addressing a wide variety of topics and collaborating with others to solve related problems. **[See a list of those projects here.](related_projects.md)**

+## Steering Committee Meeting Minutes

+The Steering Committee meets every quarter to discuss project updates and vet ideas for future development. **[The meeting minutes are here.](meetings.md)**

 ## Prototype Plan

 The planned prototypes seek to demonstrate a modern, interconnected system.
 Visit the links below to learn more about each prototype design and considerations.